-srcMaskValues List of values that indicate a source point should be masked out.
+[srcMaskValues] List of values that indicate a source point should be masked out.
 If not specified, no masking will occur.

-dstMaskValues List of values that indicate a destination point should be masked out.
+[dstMaskValues] List of values that indicate a destination point should be masked out.
 If not specified, no masking will occur.

-routehandle The handle that implements the regrid, to be used in ESMC_FieldRegrid().
+[routehandle] The handle that implements the regrid, to be used in ESMC_FieldRegrid().

-regridmethod The type of interpolation.
-If not specified, defaults to ESMF_REGRIDMETHOD_BILINEAR.
+[regridmethod] The type of interpolation.
+If not specified, defaults to ESMC_REGRIDMETHOD_BILINEAR.

-polemethod Which type of artificial pole to construct on the source Grid for regridding.
+[polemethod] Which type of artificial pole to construct on the source Grid for regridding.
+If not specified, defaults to ESMC_POLEMETHOD_ALLAVG for non-conservative regrid methods, and ESMC_POLEMETHOD_NONE for conservative methods.
 If not specified, defaults to ESMC_POLEMETHOD_ALLAVG.

-regridPoleNPnts If polemethod is ESMC_POLEMETHOD_NPNTAVG.
+- [regridPoleNPnts] If polemethod is ESMC_POLEMETHOD_NPNTAVG.
 This parameter indicates how many points should be averaged over.
-Must be specified if polemethod is ESMC_POLEMETHOD_NPNTAVG.

-unmappedaction Specifies what should happen if there are destination points that can't be mapped to a source cell.
-Options are ESMF_UNMAPPEDACTION_ERROR or ESMF_UNMAPPEDACTION_IGNORE.
-If not specified, defaults to ESMF_UNMAPPEDACTION_ERROR.

-[srcFracField] The fraction of each source cell participating in the regridding.
+Must be specified if polemethod is ESMC_POLEMETHOD_NPNTAVG. - [lineType] This argument controls the path of the line which connects two points on a sphere surface.
+This in turn controls the path along which distances are calculated and the shape of the edges that make up a cell.
+Both of these quantities can influence how interpolation weights are calculated.
+As would be expected, this argument is only applicable when srcfield and dstfield are built on grids which lie on the surface of a sphere.
+Section 32.8 shows a list of valid options for this argument.
+If not specified, the default depends on the regrid method.
+Section 32.8 has the defaults by line type. - [normType] This argument controls the type of normalization used when generating conservative weights.
+This option only applies to weights generated with regridmethod=ESMC_REGRIDMETHOD_CONSERVE.
+If not specified normType defaults to ESMC_NORMTYPE_DSTAREA. - [unmappedaction] Specifies what should happen if there are destination points that can't be mapped to a source cell.
+Options are ESMC_UNMAPPEDACTION_ERROR or ESMC_UNMAPPEDACTION_IGNORE.
+If not specified, defaults to ESMC_UNMAPPEDACTION_ERROR. - create_rh Specifies whether or not to create a routehandle, or just write weights to file.
+If not specified, defaults to ESMF TRUE. - [srcFracField] The fraction of each source cell participating in the regridding.
 Only valid when regridmethod is ESMC_REGRIDMETHOD_CONSERVE.
-This Field needs to be created on the same location (e.g staggerloc) as the srcField.

-[dstFracField] The fraction of each destination cell participating in the regridding.
-Only valid when regridmethod is ESMF_REGRIDMETHOD_CONSERVE.
+This Field needs to be created on the same location (e.g staggerloc) as the srcField. - [dstFracField] The fraction of each destination cell participating in the regridding.
+Only valid when regridmethod is ESMC_REGRIDMETHOD_CONSERVE.
 This Field needs to be created on the same location (e.g staggerloc) as the dstField.

-16.4.12 ESMC_FieldRegrid - Compute a regridding operation
+16.4.16 ESMC_FieldRegrid - Compute a regridding operation